fanux/lhttp/README.md

 body optional
 ```
 client2 publish a message by channelID, client1 subscribe it, so client 1 will receive the message.
-if client1 send unsubscribe channelID, he will not recevie message any more in channelID
+if client1 send unsubscribe channelID, he will not receive message any more in channelID

 support multiple channelID:
 ```go